Jadout7/DesignPatterns/README.md

 payments.
 Then, implement adapter classes like `PayPalAdapter`, `IDealAdapter`, etc., each adapting the interface of a specific payment gateway to the `PaymentGateway` interface.

+### Observer Pattern

+The Showroom also takes care of a stock management system for their cars and needs to notify interested parties, such as suppliers, whenever there are changes in the stock levels of certain car models.
+We can implement the Observer pattern to achieve this.

+In Pseudo-Code: Create a `CarStockSubject` interface that maintains the stock levels of car models.
+Then, create classes like `CarModelStockManager` that implement this interface and manages the stock levels of different car models.
+The `CarStockSubject` also maintains a list of observers such as suppliers and notifies them whenever there are changes in the stock levels.